dacharyc/WWDC2021-Notes/notes-from-lounges-06-08.md

 Q: Is there any way to know the documentation coverage of the public symbols of a framework?
 It would help a lot with adoption and finding blind spots on huge code bases.

-A: Hi Mauro!
-DocC does not currently expose documentation coverage but this is great feedback.
+A: DocC does not currently expose documentation coverage but this is great feedback.
 Could you please file a Feedback Assistant request with details about how you'd want this to work?
 These types of enhancement requests are super helpful.